-Lee Luda chatbot
+Lee Luda AI NSFW chatbot

-Developed by south Korean web firm Scatter Lab to mimic a 20-year old female university student, Lee Luda was trained using over 10 billion KakaoTalk messages from two other apps developed by the same company, notably Science of Love, which analyses the level of affection in conversations between young partners.
+Designed to mimic a 20-year old female university student and potential virtual starlet, Lee Luda was trained using over 10 billion KakaoTalk messages from two other apps developed by the same company.

+Lee Luda was also accused of disclosing the personal data of people whose data was included in the training of its model.
 In April 2021, Korea’s data protection watchdog the Personal Information Protection Commission (PPIC) fined Scatter Lab 103.3 million won (USD 93,000) for not obtaining proper user permissions.

 Operator: Scatter Lab

 Developer: Scatter Lab